vacp2p/wakurtosis/README.md

 - **You are using Kurtosis version 0.66.2**.
 This is important, as they are working on it and changes can be huge depending on different versions.
 You can find all Kurtosis versions [here](https://github.com/kurtosis-tech/kurtosis-cli-release-artifacts/releases).
 - The topology files that will be used by default are defined in `config/topology_generated/`.
 This topology is created with the [gennet](gennet-module/Readme.md) module.
+- Kurtosis can set up services in a parallel manner, defined in the `config.json` file (see below).
 - Only `kurtosis` and `docker` are needed to run this.

 #### How to run